evajoe2/Light_Attack_helper_ESO_V3_python_version/README.md

  1. show the eso key mapping on program (1,2,3,4,5,r)

- 2.asking do you wanna change (if your game setting not default)
+ 2. asking do you wanna change (if your game setting not default)

  3. show  the python key mapping(should same your eso game setting)